twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 <a href="/assets/img/background_serialization/serialization_questions.png">![Part of the text of the GitHub issue described above.
 Text is: Firefox seems to only serialize when all set longhands are of the same length(and when it does, it serializes to all default values).
 Chrome always serializes, and just prints out whatever was set.
 Paragraph break.
 This should probably be specced.
 Important questions to answer.
 Bullet list item: Should we truncate everything to the length of the background-image longhand?
 Bullet list item: For underspecified longhands, should we cycle through them to make them the same length as background-image?
 Bullet list item: Should we be explicit (like Firefox) or implicit (like Chrome)?
 Bullet list item: Is serialization (of a shorthand) allowed to fail if parsing hasn't?](/assets/img/background_serialization/serialization_questions.png)</a>
 {:refdef}

-And roughly two years after this issue was opened, [it was noted](https://github.com/w3c/csswg-drafts/issues/418#issuecomment-380951618) that this inconsistency across browsers still existed.

-TODO: Wait, they're all wrong in lots of different ways!
-Write about this.
+And roughly two years after this issue was opened, [it was noted in a comment](https://github.com/w3c/csswg-drafts/issues/418#issuecomment-380951618) that this inconsistency across browsers still existed.
+In fact, the linked comment shows all browsers serialized `background` wrong relative to the spec, each in different ways.

 ### Web platform tests: the ultimate equalizer

-There is a largely happy ending to this story, and it comes thanks to something called a _web platform test_ (WPT).
+There is a somewhat happy ending to this story, and it comes thanks to something called a _web platform test_ (WPT).
 Quoting the [WPT project readme](https://github.com/web-platform-tests/wpt#the-web-platform-tests-project):

 > The web-platform-tests project is a cross-browser test suite for the Web-platform stack.
 Writing tests in a way that allows them to be run in all browsers gives browser projects confidence that they are shipping software that is compatible with other implementations, and that later implementations will be compatible with their implementations.